Kelley has career-high 4 TDs, UCLA beats No. 24 Arizona St.

 UP NEXT

-Arizona State: Has a bye week before hosting USC on Nov.
+Arizona State: Has an off week before hosting USC on Nov.
 9. The Sun Devils are 5-4 against the Trojans after they lost 11 straight from 2000-10.

 UCLA: Host Colorado next Saturday.
 The Bruins have won six of the seven games played at the Rose Bowl.